 \section{Introduction}

-Nonclassical correlations play a crucial role to build quantum information technologies like quantum cryptography \cite{BB84, EkertCrypto, Crypto3, Crypto4,Vazirani_PRL_2014,Mayers_arxiv_1998,Miller_JACM_2016}, dense coding (DC) \cite{bennettwiesner, AditiComm, GisinComm, AditiComm2, AditiComm3}, teleportation \cite{BBCJPW,Vaidman94,Braunstein_PRL_1998}, one-way quantum computation \cite{Raussendorf_PRL_2001,Briegel_PRL_2001,Raussendorf_PRA_2003,Walther_Nature_2005,Raussendorf_NJP_2007,Raussendorf_PRL_2007,Verstraete_Nature_2009}, random number generation \cite{Ma_NPJ_2016,Kollmitzer_Springer_2020} to name a few.
+Non-classical correlations play a crucial role in building quantum information technologies like quantum cryptography \cite{BB84, EkertCrypto, Crypto3, Crypto4,Vazirani_PRL_2014,Mayers_arxiv_1998,Miller_JACM_2016}, dense coding (DC) \cite{bennettwiesner, AditiComm, GisinComm, AditiComm2, AditiComm3}, teleportation \cite{BBCJPW,Vaidman94,Braunstein_PRL_1998}, one-way quantum computation \cite{Raussendorf_PRL_2001,Briegel_PRL_2001,Raussendorf_PRA_2003,Walther_Nature_2005,Raussendorf_NJP_2007,Raussendorf_PRL_2007,Verstraete_Nature_2009}, and random number generation \cite{Ma_NPJ_2016,Kollmitzer_Springer_2020} to name a few.
 Among them, the dense coding protocol is essential for transmitting classical information without security from one place to another with the help of a shared entangled state, which exhibits improvements in capacity over its classical counterparts.
-The original DC proposal with point-to-point communication was later extended to multiparty networks involving multiple senders and a single as well as two receivers \cite{Bruss,DCCamader,DCCTamo1,Tamoghna,Prabhu} although such design of networks is mostly limited to the finite dimensional systems (cf. \cite{Lee_PRA_2014,Czekaj_PRA_2010}).
-Interestingly, it was shown that even in case of quantum key distribution, it is beneficial to apply the secure dense coding protocol, as it doubles the rate of secure key per transmitted qubit between the honest parties, and also increases the chance of detecting the presence of malicious eavesdropper, up to two senders in the single receiver scenario \cite{Bostrom_PRL_2002,Beaudry_PRA_2013,Das_arXiv_2021}.
+The original DC proposal with point-to-point communication was later extended to multiparty networks involving multiple senders and a single as well as two receivers \cite{Bruss,DCCamader,DCCTamo1,Tamoghna,Prabhu} although such a design of networks is mostly limited to the finite-dimensional systems (cf. \cite{Lee_PRA_2014,Czekaj_PRA_2010}).
+Interestingly, it was shown that even in the case of quantum key distribution, it is beneficial to apply the secure dense coding protocol, as it doubles the rate of secure key per transmitted qubit between the honest parties, and also increases the chance of detecting the presence of malicious eavesdropper, up to two senders in the single receiver scenario \cite{Bostrom_PRL_2002,Beaudry_PRA_2013,Das_arXiv_2021}.